walshie4/backup-RES-Settings/README.md

 * Opera - Not yet supported

 ####Windows
-None tested, will test once I have access to a Win. machine or a tester volunteers.
+* Chrome - Working (Big thanks to [/u/Trapt45](http://www.reddit.com/user/Trapt45) for testing) Many untested, will test once I have access to a Win. machine or a tester volunteers.

 -------------------------